CleanSpark Inc. (CLSK) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for CleanSpark Inc. (CLSK) is $7.50, which is $5.11 above the current market price.
-The public float for CLSK is 40.97M, and currently, short sellers hold a 11.91% ratio of that floaft.
-The average trading volume of CLSK on March 17, 2023 was 3.86M shares.
+The average price predicted by analysts for CLSK is $7.50, which is $4.91 above the current price.
+The public float for CLSK is 40.97M and currently, short sellers hold a 11.91% ratio of that float.
+The average trading volume of CLSK on March 21, 2023 was 3.98M shares.

 CLSK’s Market Performance